 Historically, internal rhyme appears wherever poets require movement without enclosure.
 It is central to Old English and Middle English verse, where sound organizes stress rather than stanza, and persists in ballads, sprung rhythm, and modern poetry that resists formal closure but still requires acoustic scaffolding.
 Internal rhyme marks a functional shift: sound begins not merely to texture the line, but to direct it.

 For this reason, internal rhyme occupies a transitional position.
 It belongs to sonic texture, but it gestures toward structure.
 Once sound begins to generate direction—pulling the line forward rather than returning it to rest—the poem starts to behave architecturally.
 Internal rhyme is where resonance becomes motion.
+This is also why it resists easy classification: it is neither purely a device of texture nor purely a device of structure, but the hinge between them.
+A poem that relies on internal rhyme as its primary organizing principle has made a formal decision without making a formal commitment—it has chosen direction without choosing enclosure, and that combination of momentum and openness is precisely what makes internal rhyme so useful to poets working at the edge of form.

 Not, I'll not, carrion comfort, Despair, not feast on thee; Not untwist—slack they may be—these last strands of man